The CBD team can help you achieve your goals.

 Jane Ellen Reid

-Dayton, VirginiaJane Ellen has nearly two decades of practice experience in conflict analysis and resolution.
-She has worked as University Ombudsman, first in Arizona and later Eastern Mennonite University in Harrisonburg VA.
-“I love working at the micro and macro levels within organizations, including strategic planning, maintaining consistency between stated values and goals, role clarity, and healthy communication.”
+Dayton, VirginiaJane Ellen has three decades of practice experience in conflict analysis and resolution.
+She worked as University Ombudsman, first in Arizona and later at Eastern Mennonite University(EMU) in Harrisonburg VA, and Washington and Lee University in Lexington VA.

 Jane Ellen’s passions lie in individual and executive conflict coaching, organizational health and productivity, and resiliency in interpersonal relations.
 Her work includes organizational strategic planning, seminars on engaging difficult conversations in the workplace, mediation, restorative circles, and facilitation.
 In addition to consulting, Jane Ellen teaches an undergrad course in Conflict Transformation and Mediation at Eastern Mennonite University.